 For most of her life, Maggie has struggled with missing time and actions that traced back to her, but that she does not recall.
 In late 2015 she was diagnosed with Dissociative Identity Disorder and is currently writing about the journey she is undergoing discovering more than 25 different personalities with very diverse interests and characteristics at My MEs.
 Her trials and successes with therapists and Cognitive Behavioral Training as well as her insights about the disorder are explored in detail on that blog in preparation for writing a book about her experiences.

-Maggie is finishing her Bachelor’s Degree in Nonfiction writing at Southern New Hampshire University.
+Maggie finished her Bachelor’s Degree in Nonfiction writing at Southern New Hampshire University in August 2017 and is currently working on her Master of Arts at the same university.
 Her current books in progress include: Medical Marijuana for Mormons and Standing Up to Live.

-When she isn’t writing or travelling, she enjoys researching her family tree, spending time with her four grandchildren and her two dogs: Athena and Ruger Bear.
+When she isn’t writing or travelling, she enjoys researching her family tree, spending time with her grandchildren and her two dogs.